Jean Hanson: Early life

 Hanson was born on 14 November 1919 in Newhall, Derbyshire, England, the only child of Tom and Emily Hanson.
 Her parents were both school teachers.
 She was raised solely by her mother after her father died of a brain tumour soon after her birth.
 Through her mother's active encouragement, Hanson developed a keen interest in music and the arts.
 She attended the Girl's High School in Burton upon Trent from 1930 to 1938.
 At around the age of fifteen, while attending the Girl's High School, she developed her interest in biology.
 At the end of sixth form, she took the Higher School Certificate gaining distinction in English, botany and zoology.
-At the end of sixth form, she took the Higher School Certificate gaining distinction in English, botany and zoology.
 She was awarded a scholarship to attend Bedford College London after taking its entrance examination in botany, zoology and physiology.

 Hanson began at Bedford College in 1938, taking its Intermediate Examination in zoology, botany, chemistry and physiology the following year, graduating with first-class honours in zoology with a minor in botany in 1941.
 As a post-graduate research student, Hanson began studying the vascular system of annelids.
 However this research was interrupted between 1942–44 when Bedford College were evacuated to Cambridge due to World War II.
 During two years at Cambridge, she worked at the Strangeways Laboratory on the histogenesis and differentiation of epidermis.
 Between 1944 and 1948 she worked as demonstrator in zoology.